muhsinzyne/NTI_test_alef/README.md

 ## Installation

-Install flutter as the per the flutter official documentation for your mechine
+Install flutter as per the flutter official documentation for your machine

 https://docs.flutter.dev/get-started/install